James Brady (columnist): Writing career

 Brady added to his workload with an Advertising Age column that he penned for more than 25 years, beginning in 1977; and another regular column in Crain's New York Business when that publication was created in 1984.

 He wrote the In Step With celebrity profile column in Parade starting in 1986 and continuing until his death.
 His final column, a profile of actor Kevin Bacon, appeared in the February 15, 2009, issue.

-Awards

 He received the W.Y.
 Boyd Literary Award for Excellence in Military Fiction from the American Library Association in 2003 for his novel Warning of War.

-Death

-Brady died at age 80 on January 26, 2009, at his home in Manhattan.
-A cause of death was not immediately disclosed, but Brady had suffered a stroke several years before his death.
-He was survived by his wife (the former Florence Kelly, whom he married in 1958), two daughters (Fiona Brady and author Susan Konig), four grandchildren, and brother Monsignor Tom Brady who died March 25, 2013.
+Personal life and death

+Brady married Florence Kelly in 1958, and they had two daughters: Fiona Brady and author Susan Konig.

+Brady died at his home in Manhattan on January 26, 2009, at the age of 80.